pingidentity/pingidentity-devops-getting-started/docs/deployment/deployLocalK8sCluster.md

 Setup is complete.
 This local Kubernetes environment should be ready to deploy our [Helm examples](./deployHelm.md)

+### Deploy the Example Stack

+1. Create a namespace for running the stack in your Kubernetes cluster:

+    ```sh
+    # Create the namespace
+    kubectl create ns pinghelm

+    # Set the kubectl context to the namespace
+    kubectl config set-context --current --namespace=pinghelm

+    # Confirm
+    kubectl config view --minify | grep namespace:
+    ```

+1. Create a secret in the namespace you will be using to run the example (pinghelm) using the `pingctl` utility.
+This secret will obtain an evaluation license based on your Ping DevOps username and key:

+    ```sh
+    pingctl k8s generate devops-secret | kubectl apply -f -
+    ```

+1. To install the chart, go to your local `"${PING_IDENTITY_DEVOPS_HOME}"/pingidentity-devops-getting-started/30-helm` directory and run the command shown here.
+In this example, the release (deployment into Kubernetes by Helm) is called `myping`, forming the prefix for all objects created.
+The `ingress-demo.yaml` file configures the ingresses for the products to use the **_ping-local_** domain:

+    ```sh
+    helm upgrade --install myping pingidentity/ping-devops \
+    -f everything.yaml -f ingress-demo.yaml
+    ```

+At this point, the flow will be the same as found in the [Getting Started Example](../get-started/getStartedExample.md) after the products are deployed using helm.
+The URLs will be prefaced with `myping` rather than `demo`.

 ### Stop the cluster

 When you are finished, you can remove the cluster by running the following command, which removes the cluster completely.
 You will be required to recreate the cluster and reinstall the ingress controller to use `kind` again.